 Whereas, gynaecology is the study of the female reproductive system, including the uterus, ovaries, cervix, and vagina.
 The functions, medical disorders and diseases of the female reproductive system all fall under the heading of gynaecology.

 Commonly, the role of the midwife and the doctor are confused.
 The midwife's role is inclusive of every aspect of care from pre-conception until 28 days post-birth.
-They are the main point of contact for expectant mothers, providing them with advice backed by evidence-based information.
+Midwives are also the main point of contact for expectant mothers, providing them with advice backed by evidence-based information.

 What does a Gynaecologist (Ob/Gyn) actually do?